 The harbour is a popular spot for sightseeing cruises, the best being the Aqualuna, an authentic refurbished junk boat, complete with regal red sails.
 Cruises run throughout the day, but watching the Symphony of Lights aboard the Aqualuna is a fantastic experience.

 The Central Ferry Piers, as well as the Macau Ferry Terminal, are both on the Central side of Victoria Harbour, providing lots of day trip opportunities to one of Hong Kong’s many outlying islands, such as Lantau, Cheung Chau or Lamma.
-If you’re feeling to splurge, you can take a helicopter ride from the Macau Ferry Terminal helipad, and see Victoria Harbour like a rockstar.

 The ferry piers are actually a great place to enjoy the harbour view.
 On top of Pier 3 there’s an open-air bar with sea views, and at Pier 7, which is the Star Ferry Pier, there is a public viewing deck.
 Next door is the Hong Kong Maritime Museum, which exhibits Hong Kong’s maritime history.